 Landlords may be familiar with other types of insurance that protect real estate, like commercial property insurance, or that provide coverage for business risks, like general liability insurance.
 Landlord insurance is a unique offering that contains elements of other forms of coverage while also addressing the specific types of risk exposure that landlords face in renting property to others.

 How Does Landlord Insurance Work?

-By purchasing a landlord insurance policy, landlords are able to transfer the financial risk of property damage or a liability claim to an insurer.
+By purchasing a landlord insurance policy, landlords can transfer the financial risk of property damage or a liability claim to an insurer.
 For example, if you do not have landlord insurance and your rental property sustained $50,000 of damage in a fire, you would have to pay the full costs of repairing the property and bear any revenue losses from not being able to rent it out.
 Under a landlord insurance policy, the insurer would instead pay the $50,000 in repairs and potentially compensate you for lost rental income, as long as the event qualified for coverage under the terms of your policy and the costs were within the policy’s coverage limits.

 As with other forms of insurance, landlords should work with their insurers to define the following elements of their coverage according to their needs.

-- Coverage – The types of damage, incidents, and expenses that will be covered under the policy.
+- Coverage: The types of damage, incidents, and expenses that will be covered under the policy.
 Landlord policies typically include a component for property damage and another for liability claims.

-- Deductible – The amount of money a covered company must pay toward a claim before coverage kicks in.
+- Deductible: The amount of money a covered company must pay toward a claim before coverage kicks in.

-- Policy limit – The defined maximum that the insurer is required to pay toward claims filed on the policy.
+- Policy limit: The defined maximum that the insurer is required to pay toward claims filed on the policy.

 Often when shopping for landlord insurance, you will see different policies referred to as DP1, DP2, or DP3.
 “DP” stands for “dwelling property,” and the number refers to the level of coverage, from DP1 (the most basic) to DP3 (the most comprehensive).